Taxi Driver: Casting of Jodie Foster

 Some critics showed concern over 12-year-old Foster's presence during the climactic shoot-out.
 Foster said that she was present during the setup and staging of the special effects used during the scene; the entire process was explained and demonstrated for her, step by step.
 Moreover, Foster said that she was fascinated and entertained by the behind-the-scenes preparation that went into the scene.

 In addition, before being given the part, Foster was subjected to psychological testing, attending sessions with a UCLA psychiatrist, to ensure that she would not be emotionally scarred by her role, in accordance with California Labor Board requirements monitoring children's welfare on film sets.

 Additional concerns surrounding Foster's age focused on the role that she played as Iris, a prostitute.
 Years later, she confessed how uncomfortable the treatment of her character was on set.
 Scorsese did not know how to approach different scenes with the actress.
 The director relied on Robert De Niro to deliver his directions to the young actress.
 Foster often expressed how De Niro, in that moment, became a mentor to her, stating that her acting career was highly influenced by the actor's advice during the filming of Taxi Driver.

 John Hinckley Jr.

-Taxi Driver formed part of the delusional fantasy of John Hinckley Jr. that triggered his attempted assassination of President Ronald Reagan in 1981, an act for which he was found not guilty by reason of insanity.
+Taxi Driver formed part of the erotomanic delusional fantasy of John Hinckley Jr. that triggered his attempted assassination of President Ronald Reagan in 1981, an act for which he was found not guilty by reason of insanity.
 Hinckley stated that his actions were an attempt to impress Foster, on whom Hinckley was fixated, by mimicking Travis's mohawked appearance at the Palantine rally.
 His attorney concluded his defense by playing the movie for the jury.
 When Scorsese heard about Hinckley's motivation behind his assassination attempt, he briefly considered quitting filmmaking as the association brought a negative perception of the film.